Why am I being charged for Amazon EC2 when all my instances were terminated?

 I've terminated all my Amazon Elastic Compute Cloud (Amazon EC2) instances, but the Billing and Cost Management console still shows that I'm being charged for EC2.

 You incurred the charges earlier in the billing cycle

-If you ran an EC2 instance at the beginning of the month, but you stopped or terminated it later, your bill will include charges for the time that the instance was running.
+If you ran an EC2 instance at the beginning of the month but you stopped or terminated it later, then your bill will include charges for the time that the instance was running.

 You terminated your instances, but you still have EC2 resources provisioned to your account